-Page/feature Permission Action available to group List Conferences All Read See meetings for all users in the List Conferences page.
-Use this setting to limit read access for conference information in Free/busy Overview , Ad hoc Booking , Add Participant availability table and similar situations.
+Page/feature Permission Action available to group List Read See meetings for all users in the List Conferences page.
+Conferences All Use this setting to limit read access for conference information in Free/busy Overview , Ad hoc Booking , Add Participant availability table and similar situations.
 Update Create, edit and delete meetings for all users.
 Export Log Export log from List Conferences page to Excel/spreadsheet format.
 List Read See own meetings only in the List Conferences page.
 Conferences - Mine Update Create, edit and delete own meetings only in the List Conferences page.
 List Read Access the page.
 References Update Create, edit and delete references.
 Participant Read Access the page.
 Template Update Create, edit and delete templates.
 Misc Booking Access the page.
 Ad Hoc Booking Page Access the page.
-TMS Scheduler Book meetings with TMS Scheduler.
-Advanced Settings Access Advanced Settings in TMS Scheduler/Booking > New Conference.
+Advanced Settings Access Advanced Settings in Booking > New Conference.
 Approve Meeting Approve or reject scheduled meetings.
 If not enabled, all meetings booked by a user in this group will need approval by a user that has this permission.
 Book on behalf of Book on behalf of other users.
 New Conference Page Book meetings in the New Conference page.
 Free Busy Page Read access to the Free/busy page.